Passing Your Boards

 STEP FOUR - Use Our Advice

-TCMtests.com makes available to our board subscribers the trends we have identified in both the National and California exam.
+TCMtests.com makes available to our board subscribers the test trends we have identified in both the National and California exam.
 We publish this information at the top of each board menu page.
 Familiarize yourself with the content of at least the last two testing cycles.
 We publish our advice two times per year.
 This feedback contains invaluable clues on what trends and areas of study you need to focus on.
 Knowing this feedback can make the difference between passing and failing.